-Successful completion of at least 12.0 computer science credits at the 3000 level including COSC3311 3.0 (Software Design) and an overall average of at least B in Mathematics and Computer Science courses completed.
+Successful completion of at least 12.0 computer science credits at the 3000 level including CSE3311 3.0 (Software Design) and an overall grade point average of at least 6 over Mathematics and Computer Science courses completed.
 To qualify, in the first instance, the student must be enrolled full-time in the Honours Program and attend all mandatory preparatory sessions as outlined by the Internship Co-op Office.